 - Failing to carry out searches to a property, leading to a large decrease in the value of the property

 - Failing to carry out research into building regulations, planning permissions and covenants relating to the purchase of a new property

 Licenced ConveyancersExamples of claims involving Licensed Conveyancers include:

 What is Legal Professional Negligence?

-In cases where your legal professional has offered negligent legal advice, undervalued a settlement, missed court deadlines and time limits to bring a claim, you are entitled to claim for legal professional negligence.
+In cases where your legal professional has offered negligent legal advice, committed solicitor fraud, undervalued a settlement, missed court deadlines and time limits to bring a claim, you are entitled to claim for legal professional negligence.

-At The Specter Partnership we can assist you in pursuing compensation from your solicitor, barrister or licensed convenyancer for any financial loss incurred.
+At The Specter Partnership we can assist you in pursuing compensation from your solicitor, barrister or licensed conveyancer for any financial loss incurred.